gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 ```

 ### -WebAppKey
-Note: This parameter is not supported with the Azure Information Protection unified labeling client.
+Note: This parameter is not supported with the general availability release of the Azure Information Protection unified labeling client.
+It is supported with the preview release of this client.

 Specifies the secret value generated in the "Web app / API" application in Azure AD.